-“We have finished the human genome and the mouse genome, and everything else is still unfinished,” she says.
+“We have finished the human genome and the mouse genome,” she says.
 “But even those finished genomes have regions that are not completely contiguous and correct, and users of those data are always dissatisfied with those regions.”

 Those long sequence reads simplify genome assembly because they can span repeat regions, and, because no amplification of source DNA is required, there's also a reduction in certain sequencing artifacts and genome coverage biases.
 Because the PacBio RS platform produces long reads without GC-bias or systematic errors, it is uniquely suited for upgrading genome assemblies.